-Ringing ears is called "tinnitus," and it's an unusual condition that can be caused by a host of different factors, most of which are not serious.
-As many as 50 million people in the United States alone have dealt with ringing ears at some point in their lives, and 12 million of them experience a ringing so pronounced that it forces them to see a doctor.
+Ringing ears is called "tinnitus," and it is an unusual condition that can be caused by a host of different factors, most of which are not considered serious.
+As many as 50 million people in the United States alone have dealt with ringing ears at some point in their lives, and 12 million of them experience a ringing so pronounced that medical attention is sought.

 Causes of Ringing Ears

 If a person experiences ringing ears and it is affecting his or her everyday life, it might be important to see a doctor.
 This could be related to anxiety, and although anxiety rarely causes a persistent, long term ear ringing, it can, in some cases.

 Unfortunately, it seems doctors are still not entirely clear on what causes tinnitus.
 There are many different theories that have to do with the activation of the follicles within the ear (which contribute to noise sensations) including the potential damaging of the follicles and the energy and blood flow received from the brain.
 Tinnitus is especially common with both aging and noise related hearing loss, as well as ear infections, and medication side effects.
 In a few rare cases, neurological problems may contribute to ringing ears.

 It is very common for there to be no identified underlying cause is found for tinnitus, which can be confusing for those suffering from the tinnitus.
 Doctors and researchers are aware that anxiety and stress have a relationship to ringing ears, but the nature/cause of that relationship is complicated by the fact that many people can develop tinnitus for no known reason at all.